OUR COMMITMENT TO YOU

 Ticket buying facilities

-Customers can buy tickets for travel in advance or on the day of travel using our app or our website.
+Customers can buy tickets for travel in advance or on the day of travel using our app or our website or from our On Board Manager on the train.

 Although we do not operate any stations there are staff at most stations at which we call.
 Details of the staffing provision for each station can be found on our Station Information webpage.